epiforecasts/scoringutils/README.md

 ### Things to discuss
   - [ ] do we need an option for working with datetime values
   - [ ] decide on nomenclature of variables
-  - [ ] Do we want a vignette, or is the manual enough?
   - [ ] What other functionality do we want to include?
 Also: what is already there?
   - [ ] Should we / can we wrap functions from other packages?
-  - [ ] How thorough should formal testing be?
   - [ ] Do we want to implement something for probabilistic non-MCMC predictions?
   - [ ] should we make a formal distinction between absolute and comparative metrics?
   - [ ] How do we want to organise error handling? in a separate function? at the lowest level only?